dalsoto/message_generator/README.txt

-This is a prgram the will generate a message using JavaScript
+This program will run in the console with node.
+It will ask for user input.
+It will keep asking if you want another random drake lyric until you exit.